Skip to content

 6. comply with duty of care obligations of the PCPD as the employer.

 The above Policy is for reference only.
 The PCPD reserves the right to change its Policy from time to time without notification to any parties concerned as circumstances may demand.
-For ease of reading, some of the provisions of the Ordinance have been summarized or paraphrased in this Complaint Handling Policy.
+For ease of reading, some of the provisions of the Ordinance have been summarised or paraphrased in this Complaint Handling Policy.
 For the precise wording of those provisions, please refer to the Ordinance.

 © Office of the Privacy Commissioner for Personal Data